Pesticide Safety Education for Pacific Island Educators and Stakeholders

 • Provide access to pesticide safety educational materials through print materials available through extension educators, electronically through alternative media, INSPIRE and other online sources.

-• Adapt materials based on workshop evaluation recommendations, and to be culturally and crop specific to Pacific Island when funding, or existing print/video materials exist
+• Adapt materials based on workshop evaluation recommendations, and to be culturally and crops specific to Pacific Island when funding, or existing print/video materials exist.

-Develop a stream-lined process to measure and document project process and facilitate replication of the project.
+Develop a stream-lined process to measure and document the projects process and facilitate replication of the project.

 Objective 3: Protect humans, communities, and ecosystems from illnesses and injuries caused by potential exposure to pesticides